ForgingAntiquity/forgingantiquity.github.io/conference2018.md

 "‘Archaic Mark’: A forged Gospel codex in the University of Chicago Library"
 Stephen Carlson, Australian Catholic University

-"Constanine Simonides' papyrus roll of the Gospel of John"
+"Constantine Simonides' papyrus roll of the Gospel of John"
 Malcolm Choat (Macquarie University)

 "Azusa Pacific University Deuteronomy fragment 1"